Bala050814/Verilog_Learner_Community/HDLBits/README.md

 ## Contributing

-These are my own solutions to the HDLBits problems.
+These are some some solutions to the HDLBits problems.

 If you have a simpler, more efficient, or more readable solution, feel free to submit a pull request.
 Contributions and improvements are always welcome!